jboix/event-visualizer/docs/README.md

 - **REST API**: Handles the reception of events and session management.
   - **Spring Boot Application**: The main application that processes incoming events, stores session data, and publishes events to an Elasticsearch storage.
-  - **Redis**: Acts as a cache for session data, providing fast read/write access to session information.

 - **Data Storage**: Manages the storage of events.
   - **Elasticsearch**: Stores and indexes events, providing powerful search and analytics